My Driver asked me, Madam, Would you like to see 'Mirik' ?

 Mirik, it still reminds me of my decision which I took without giving a second thought while going to the Darjeeling.
-The name sounds to me very unique and I said Yes!
+The name sounds to me very unique and I said Yes !
 Why not.
-It was a wonderful scenic drive through tea gardens on a hill slope.

-After 2 hours journey..all I said was Mirik, you took my heart away …
+After this 2 hours of visit, all I can say is that 'Mirik' ! you took my heart away